marijnbent/lisk-dapps-docs/BasicDapp.md

 app.js  blockchain.db  build  config.json  dapps  genesisBlock.json  logs.log  nodejs  node_modules  package.json  public  sqlite
 ```

-If not, then please change directory to it.
+If not, then please change to the Lisk client directory.

 Then enter the following command, to proceed with bootstrapping your dapp: